 Making your workplace safer can involve training, raising awareness regarding potential risks and installing safety equipment on site.
 Any workplace injury must be addressed no matter how minor.
 The types of injury will vary depending upon the environment and in particular the industry but common ones include; fractures, cuts, burns and bleeding as well as pulled muscles.
 Any incident within the workplace must be logged and reported following the legislation set out by the Health & Safety Executive body for the UK.
 Known as the “Reporting of Injuries, Diseases and Dangerous Occurrences Regulations” or (RIDDOR), the HSE have set out a guide to employees and employers regarding their responsibilities for any accident that occurs as a direct result of activity in the workplace.

-Below are a list of 5 tips on how to deal with common accidents within your workplace and are covered in our First Aid at Work Training (HSE) course.
+Below is a list of 5 tips on how to deal with common accidents within your workplace and are covered in our First Aid at Work Training (HSE) course.
 Please note where you are in doubt always call 999 for further assistance.
-These tips are aimed at helping those with low level injury and ideally should only be done by those that have been suitably trained.
-You should always seek assistance from a qualified first aider or the medical services with anything more life threatening.
+These tips are aimed at helping those with low-level injury and ideally, should only be done by those that have been suitably trained.
+You should always seek assistance from a qualified first aider or the medical services with anything more life-threatening.

-3) If the employee suffers from a burn (none hazardous), cool the area as soon as possible with cold water.
-If deemed serious get them to hospital as quickly as possible.
+- If the employee suffers from a burn (none hazardous), cool the area as soon as possible with cold water.
+If deemed serious get them to the hospital as quickly as possible.

 All of our first aid courses cover the above in much more detail and are designed to benefit not only your business but the individuals that take part.
 Nothing is more important than ensuring an employee is treated quickly should an accident occur.
 First Aid Training may not be a pre-requisite in some companies but investing in your staff can make the difference between life and death should a serious incident ever occur on site.